-Cardiopulmonary Resuscitation – CPR is an emergency response technique that combines chest compressions and artificial ventilation to enable flow of oxygenated blood to major organs after a person’s breathing or heartbeat has stopped.
-These techniques are covered under the HLTAID001 Provide Cardiopulmonary Resuscitation unit of competency.
+Cardiopulmonary Resuscitation – CPR is an emergency response technique that combines chest compressions and artificial ventilation.
+It is used to return the flow of oxygenated blood to major organs after a person’s breathing or heartbeat has stopped.

-Some of the tasks for which the student is assessed include: single rescuer cardiopulmonary resuscitation, regurgitation or vomiting response, management of unconscious breathing casualty, proper use of automated external defibrillator, and First Aid management for the following conditions: allergic reaction, shock, bleeding, choking and airway obstruction, anaphylaxis, and asthma and other types of respiratory distress.
+This unit of competency prepares you to provide an emergency First Aid response in a variety of scenarios.
+You will learn single rescuer cardiopulmonary resuscitation, including response for regurgitation or vomiting.
+Also management of an unconscious breathing casualty, proper use of automated external defibrillator, and First Aid management for the following conditions: allergic reaction, shock, bleeding, choking and airway obstruction, anaphylaxis, asthma, and other types of respiratory distress.

-Students would be required to complete tasks such as cardiopulmonary resuscitation, regurgitating and vomiting management, care for an unconscious breathing casualty, and appropriate use of an AED (automated external defibrillator).
+In Provide First Aid, you learn cardiopulmonary resuscitation, including management of vomiting, airway obstruction and choking, care for an unconscious breathing casualty, and appropriate use of an AED (automated external defibrillator).

-This course is specifically designed for those people working with children.
-It covers all the same units as our Provide CPR and our Provide First Aid courses but also contains an additional unit focussing on First Aid applied to infants and children.
+This course is of particular interest among those who work with children.
+Covering the same units as Provide CPR and Provide First Aid, this course has an additional focus on First Aid applied to infants and children.

-With a total face-to-face training duration of 5 hours plus pre-course reading and online assessment, this Emergency First Aid course is required if you work in the childcare sector.
+With a total face-to-face training duration of 5 hours plus pre-course reading and online assessment, this Emergency First Aid course is a requirement if you intend to work in the childcare sector.

-With this course’s specific focus on infants and children, you’ll learn the CPR techniques that apply to infants, children, and adults.
-You’ll be able to assess emergency situations, provide First Aid for various types of injuries, and manage medical conditions.
+In this course, you’ll learn CPR techniques that apply to infants and children, as well as adults.
+You’ll learn how to assess emergency situations, provide First Aid for various types of injuries, and manage medical conditions.

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), Provide First Aid (HLTAID003), and Provide an Emergency Response in an Education and Care Setting (HLTAID004).

-Entry requirements for our First Aid training in Sydney are simple.
-Students need to be at least 14 years of age to attend our First Aid courses.
+Entry requirements for our Sydney First Aid training are simple — you need to be at least 14 years of age, and under-18s need permission.

-For these reasons, we require all students, regardless of age, to have the physical ability to administer resuscitation by performing uninterrupted CPR while kneeling on the floor for 2 minutes.
+Students, regardless of age, are required to perform uninterrupted CPR while kneeling on the floor for no less than 2 minutes.

-Students who are under the age of 18 are required to provide signed parental/guardian consent at enrolment.
+If you’re under the age of 18, you are going to need signed parental/guardian consent at enrolment.

 The Benefits of Learning First Aid in Sydney

 Learning First Aid in Sydney — or anywhere else for that matter — is to learn a vital skill that may just save someone’s life.
-But did you know that the benefits of providing First Aid go far beyond saving a life?
+But the benefits of learning First Aid don’t end at saving lives…

-Many people have unfortunately suffered long-term or even life-long disabilities simply because they either did not receive First Aid soon enough.
+Many people who unfortunately did not receive First Aid soon enough, have suffered long-term or even life-long disabilities.
 First Aid can make all the difference.

-By completing a First Aid Course, you’ll be equipped with precious knowledge and skills that could help preserve someone’s quality of life.
+By enrolling in a First Aid Course, you’ll be learning vital knowledge and skills that could help preserve someone’s quality of life.

-High quality First Aid Training is crucial in creating safe and healthy communities.
-When people know First Aid, they are empowered to confidently deal with situations involving medical emergencies.
+High quality First Aid training underpins safe and healthy communities.
+When people know First Aid, they look out for one another and do not shy away from dealing with situations involving medical emergencies.

-If you’re contemplating getting First Aid Training for yourself or for your organisation, don’t even hesitate.
+Do not hesitate if you’re contemplating getting First Aid Training for yourself or for your organisation.

 What Is First Aid?